 The steps you learned worked immediately.
 And you saw immediate results.

-That’s what my teaching is all about.
-Teaching the processes and formulas of traditional oil painting and the old masters so you can paint whatever you want.
+That’s what I try to make my teaching all about.
+Teaching the oil painting process and formulas of traditional oil painting and the old masters so you can paint whatever you want.

 Not to simply copy them, but to use the oil painting process so you can express yourself.
 In your own way.

 I recommend checking out my Home Study Course Oil Painting Formula.